Get your QR code

 Who needs to display a QR code

 All businesses and workplaces must display an NZ COVID Tracer QR code for each location.
-This legal requirement came into effect at 11:59am Wednesday 19 August 2020.
+This legal requirement applies at Alert Level 1 and higher.

 A separate poster is needed for each unique location.
 Each location legally must display their poster in a prominent place at or near the main entrance.